hpc-carpentry/hpc-carpentry.github.io/pages/online-workshop-recommendations.md

 People in these roles should be assigned privileges on your conferencing platform that allow them to perform their assigned tasks ("host" or "co-host" on Zoom).
 They should also be clearly identified to learners by annotating names in the video conferencing platform.
 If the platform only allows one individual to control the meeting at a time, this role should ideally go to a helper who can dedicate their full attention to monitoring the platform for the instructor.

+Help can be challenging to provide online and a shortage of helpers will slow down your workshop.
+A high helper-to-learner ratio (e.g. 1:5 or better) can keep things running smoothly through sticking points.

 ##### Software Installation
 Software installation is often a problem at in-person workshops, and the challenges of troubleshooting in a virtual environment are extreme.
 We recommend offering opportunities for support in advance of your workshop, such as "software installation parties", to provide the best chance of getting your workshop off to a great start.